larahfelipe/saturn/README.md

 ## About

-Saturn is a modular multipurpose, user-friendly discord bot, which has a ton of features like server moderation, music function, weather report and many more.
-All of that together in the most awesome planet in our solar system! xD
+Saturn is a modular multipurpose, user-friendly discord bot, which has a lot of features such as server moderation, music function, weather report and many more, all of that together on the most amazing planet in our solar system!

 ### Technologies used
 - [TypeScript](https://www.typescriptlang.org/)